 The First National Bank Of Riverside

-The First National Bank Of Riverside in California printed $1,992,850 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1885 and stopped printing money in 1916, which equals a 32 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Riverside issued 9 different types and denominations of national currency.
+The First National Bank Of Riverside in Illinois printed $484,430 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1923 and stopped printing money in 1932, which equals a 10 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Riverside issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Riverside was located in Riverside County.
-It was assigned charter number 3348.
+For the record, The First National Bank Of Riverside was located in Cook County.
+It was assigned charter number 12386.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com